pchemguy/ChatGPTExploratoryPrompting/GeneralPrompting.md

 ## Sample Prompts and Answers

 By default, I will not provide answers to presented sample prompts.
+At the same time, some sections are mostly prompts or Q&A.

 Note, to get answers not influenced by conversational context, it might be a good idea to ask them in new chats or chats with little history.
-Note, I format questions/prompts using heading styles, so that they appear in the TOC/outline created by GitHub, Obsidian, and, probably other tools.
+I format questions/prompts using heading styles, so that they appear in the TOC/outline created by GitHub, Obsidian, and, probably other tools.

-# Answer Contexts and Sources

-The original training data is the primary resource used by ChatGPT to answer the questions, but it is important to understand what other sources shape the answers.

-1. Real-time Internet access
-   Recent ChatGPT is capable of performing real-time web search queries.
-The retrieved information is then incorporated into the answer.
-Note that the free plan provides limited access to this feature.
-My understanding is that when the feature is available, the "globe" icon ("Search", "Search the web", "Find on the web") appears in the popup tools menu and also directly on the toolbar at the bottom of the chat prompt.
-2. Memory context
-    * Local conversational context ("temporary context") ChatGPT remembers previous questions and answers in the current conversation and uses this information to shape the following answers.
-When a new conversation is started via the "New Chat" button, the current conversation context should be empty.
-    * Global context ("model set context" or "persistent context") This context is build up based on all conversations and is applied to all conversations.

-## Prompt Engineering
+# Prompt Engineering

+The following prompts (and corresponding answers) might be helpful in getting better at asking without leaving the chat.

 ### Q: I want to improve my prompt engineering skills.
 Can you help with it?